JasonEl1/seasonal-wallpaper/README.md

 done
 ```

-This is because the current wallpaper folder will be renamed to `Active` by the tool.

 Once these folders and files have been created, rename one of the folders to `Active` and set it as your wallpaper folder in your system's settings.

 Go back to the initial folder from github and run the `./install.sh` script.
-This will install the compiled binary to /usr/local/bin and add a cron job that run the program once an hour and update your wallpaper folder if needed.
+This will install the compiled binary to `/usr/local/bin` and add a cron job that run the program once an hour and update your wallpaper folder if needed.

 You can also enter `wallpaper` in the terminal to update the wallpaper folder manually.